-Contemporary artwork from used diabetic test strips
+Contemporary artwork from diabetic glucose strips

 The first diabetes artwork from a series of paintings, created from used diabetic test strips and dedicated to the family theme.